csmith763/homepage/docs/source/OutreachBlogPosts/ingredients/objective/objective.rst

 From a notation point of view, the :math:`x` below the word “min” means that we are changing the design variables to minimize our objective function of interest.

 Now that we have defined the problem, consider three design variables that influence the amount of time it takes to get to school: what to cook for breakfast, whether an outfit was picked out the night before, and the mode of transportation to get to school.
-For simplicity, each set of design variables will be denoted by the predetermined options inside the curly braces {}.
+For simplicity, each set of design variables will be denoted by the predetermined options inside the curly braces {} below.
 Next to each choice in the set, the number of minutes that each option adds to the objective function is given.

 .. figure:: images/4_Choices.svg
    :figwidth: 100 %